victorminden/victorminden.github.io/_pages/papers.md

 ## Publications

 ### Preprints
+- V. Minden, C. Pehlevan, and D. B. Chklovskii.
+"Biologically Plausible Online Principal Component Analysis Without Recurrent Neural Dynamics".
+To appear, proceedings of the 52nd Asilomar Conference on Signals and Systems.
+- A. Khalilian-Gourtani, M. Tepper, V. Minden, and D. B. Chklovskii.
+"Strip the stripes: artifact detection and removal for scanning electron microscopy imaging".
+Submitted.
 - A. Giovannucci, V. Minden, C. Pehlevan, and D. B. Chklovskii.
-"Efficient Principal Subspace Projection of Streaming Data Through Fast Similarity Matching", submitted. ([arXiv](http://arxiv.org/abs/1808.02083))
+"Efficient Principal Subspace Projection of Streaming Data Through Fast Similarity Matching".
+To appear, proceedings the 2018 IEEE International Conference on Big Data. ([arXiv](http://arxiv.org/abs/1808.02083))
 - V. Minden and L. Ying.
-"A simple solver for the fractional Laplacian in multiple dimensions", submitted. ([arXiv](https://arxiv.org/abs/1802.03770))
+"A simple solver for the fractional Laplacian in multiple dimensions".
+Submitted. ([arXiv](https://arxiv.org/abs/1802.03770))

 ### Journal publications
 - A. Damle, V. Minden, and L. Ying.
 "Simple, direct, and efficient multi-way spectral clustering", to appear in Information and Inference. ([arXiv](https://arxiv.org/abs/1609.08251))